Chile - Export requirements for milk and dairy products

 The inspector will submit the request following the Operational procedure: Procedure for maintaining food export eligibility lists.

-Note: The exporter must ensure the establishment is listed before submitting an application for a certificate.
+Note: the exporter must ensure the establishment is listed before submitting an application for a certificate.
 This information should be included in the manufacturer's declaration.
 See section 4.

-Products
+2.3 Products

-No information known regarding products registration.
+No information is known regarding products registration.

 3. Product specifications